macuriels/portfolio/content/project/predicting-depression-with-music/index.md

 Having depression as a binary variable not be the best for real life scenarios, but can increase the interpretability and can pave the way for follow-up analysis (more of this discussion can be found at the end of the post).

 It is also worthnoting that **not all variables are used as predictors**.
 The variables are narrowed down through feature selection - i.e., experimenting with adding and removing variables until an optimal performance is achieved.

+The indicators used as predictors or independent variables are the following:
+- Age of the participants (discrete scale, 10-89)
+- Whether participants listen to music while working (binary variable, 0-1)
+- Whether participants play an instrument (binary variable, 0-1)
+- Whether participants compose music (binary variable, 0-1)
+- Whether participants actively explore new music (binary variable, 0-1)
+- Whether participants regularly listen to music in a language they are not fluent in (binary variable, 0-1)
+- The frequency with which participants listen to multiple music genres (discrete scale, 0-3)

 The resulting dataset - which is then used to build and train the models - can be downloaded in the dataset button at the top of this page.